kyuhwan720/Dev-board-utilizing-ATmega328-as-MCU/README.md

 ## Prerequisites / Materials
 You need these items in order to proceed with the construction process!
-There is going to be Amazon links to these materials.
+There will be Amazon links to obtain these materials.

 - [ ] 1 x [Breadboard](https://a.co/d/gcQUHnz)
 - [ ] 2 x [0.1 µF 50V Ceramic Capacitor]()